guel-codes/Driver_History_App/README.md

     - list or dictionary

 - Updating the data
-    - if driver takes more than one trip, add each new trip to total_mileage and total time_traveled in order to calculate_average_speed() for final report generation.
+    - if driver takes more than one trip, add each new trip to specific driver's total_mileage and total time_traveled in order to calculate_average_speed() for final report generation.